 1. You Can Accidentally Spread Mold Spores

-Scrubbing mold without proper containment can release thousands of microscopic spores into the air.
-Those spores travel into:
+Scrubbing or disturbing mold without proper containment can release microscopic spores into the air.
+Those spores can spread into:

 - HVAC vents